-Hartfield Park - Class A Reserve A transition period of up to 12 months between the old AHA 1972 and new AHA 2020.
+A transition period of up to 12 months between the old AHA 1972 and new AHA 2020.
 During this period the Old AHA 1972 will continue to be in effect until the new AHA 2020 is implemented and the new Aboriginal Cultural Heritage Council and Local Aboriginal Heritage Services are established.
 A tiered Approval Process, that streamlines the assessment of projects based on their level of impact to the site.
 The development of new buildings on the site, is likely to be classified in the Medium to High Impact categories, meaning a more detailed approval process including potential Ministerial Approval is required.
 A new Aboriginal Cultural Heritage Council and Local Aboriginal Heritage Services will be established.
 Furthermore, the South West Aboriginal Land and Sea Council (SWALAC), who currently are part of the existing Aboriginal Approval process have now introduced new processes including signing of a Noongar Standard Heritage Agreement.
 It is understood that the Western Australian Local Government Association (WALGA) have taken carriage of development and roll out of a template agreement that can be used by Councils however this is still in the formative stages.
-The Land Administration Act 1997 (LAA) is Western Australia's primary legislation dealing with the management of Crown land.
-The LAA is A Reserve registation dealing with the management of Crown land.
+Hartfield Park - Class A Reserve The Land Administration Act 1997 (LAA) is Western Australia's primary legislation dealing with the management of Crown land.
 The LAA is administered by the Minister for Lands (Minister), assisted by the DPLH.
 The Minister may require a management body (the City of Kalamunda) to prepare and submit for approval a suitable management plan in relation to reserved land.
 Such a plan should consider and detail any conservation, environmental or heritage issues relevant to the development, management or use of the reserve.
 A sewage sensitive area being 1km from a protected wetland (Federation Gardens).
 The Government Sewerage Policy (2019) sets the State Government's position on how sewerage services are to be provided in Western Australia through the planning and development of land.
 There is a requirement to connect to reticulated sewerage where the impact of on-site sewage disposal is deemed likely to have a detrimental impact on the water quality of a public drinking water source area, sewage sensitive area or other waterway or wetland.
 Hartfield Park contains Federation Gardens which is assessed as a wetland area.
 The discharge point of the on-site sewage system should be at least 1.5 metres above the highest groundwater level in sewage sensitive areas.
 Secondary treatment systems with nutrient removal will generally be required in public drinking water source areas and sewage sensitive areas.
 The Department of Water and Environmental Regulation is identified as being the relevant body to provide advice / guidance on the approach to be used.
 Car parking Car parking pressures which occur across the site, particularly at weekends during peak usage.
-One of the key pressure areas is around the Hartfield Park Recreation Centre and FUFC area.
+One of the key pressure areas is around the HPRC and FUFC area.
 Sports Floodlighting Sports floodlighting across Hartfield Park has been progressively upgraded over the last 10 years, however, there remains large portions of the playing field space still requiring adequate lighting to Australian Standard.
 As a result, the various existing winter sporting codes are limited to using the areas that are well lit, which has resulted in some overuse issues occurring.
 The two key areas requiring a sporting floodlighting upgrade are Morrison Oval and the rugby league / soccer fields.
-Further investment will reduce overuse issues and aid in meeting the club's future growth projections.
+Further investment will reduce overuse issues and aid in meeting current demand.